fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 Luciano Lavagno, working in an amazing team, focusing on high level synthesis of digital circuits and deep learning acceleration on FPGAs.

-Now I am working as AI/ML Processor Engineer in [NXP](https://www.nxp.com).
+Now I am working as AI hardware architect in [NXP](https://www.nxp.com).

 ![Artù and Merlino](/images/about/gattacci.png)